Support FAQ (Frequently Asked Questions)

 Any community member is welcome to answer your question at any time, just like with other topics on the forum.
 However, using the help tag ensures the ACCESS-NRI staff will start a triage process as explained below.

-Initial contact will be from an ACCESS-NRI staff member who is triaging help requests.
+Initial contact will be from the ACCESS-NRI Support team who is triaging help requests.
 They may ask for more information or clarification of what information is provided.
-The triager will also let you know if your request is “in-scope” for support or not.
+The triager will also let you know if your request is directly related to ACCESS-NRI models/tools/activities (will be tagged with access-nri-help) or not (will be tagged with community-help).

-For requests that are “in-scope” for support a helper will assign themselves to your request and ensure there is a resolution.
+For requests with the access-nri-help tag, a helper will assign themselves to your request and ensure there is a resolution.

-For requests that are not “in-scope” the triager will assist with suggestions for resources or approaches you can use to solve your problem.
-Community members can also help if they have the time and expertise.
+For requests with the community-help tag the triager will assist with suggestions for resources or approaches you can use to solve your problem.
+Community members are encouraged to help if they have the time and expertise.

 Will my problem always be solved?